Defences to possession, supply or use charges

 For more information about drug checking services and where you can find a drug checking clinic near you, see “Where to go for more support”.

-Note: the new drug checking law changes make it lawful to supply your drugs to an approved drug checker for testing or destruction.
+Note: the drug checking law changes make it lawful to supply your drugs to an approved drug checker for testing or destruction.
 You’re also protected from having your test results used against you in criminal proceedings.
 But the new law doesn’t change the fact that it’s unlawful to purchase and be in possession of drugs and psychoactives.

 Allowing your place to be used for drug offences